Asabeneh/data-analysis-with-python-autumn-2024/readme.md

 ---

-Here’s a refined version of your documentation, with duplicates removed and improvements in structure for clarity:

----

 ## Python Data Types

 In Python, **data types** define the kind of data that can be stored and manipulated within a program.
 This document provides an overview of Python's common data types, along with examples to demonstrate their usage.